SumolX/FlashForge/Prusa/README.md

 * Filament Settings include a tuned FlashForge PLA filament preset.

 # FlashForge GX File Generation (optional)
 Adventurer 4 built-in display is capable in displaying full color PNG images via the .gx file format.
-This plugin allows for PrusaSlicer to generate GX compatible files which is supported by both FlashPrint and the Adventurer 4 printer.
-Thumbnail previews are only supported by the GX File Format.
+This plugin allows for PrusaSlicer to generate GX compatible file which is supported by both FlashPrint and the Adventurer 4 printer.
+Thumbnail previews are only available in the GX File Format.
 ### Dependencies
 * Scripts/FlashForgeAdapter.zip
 * Scripts/FlashForgeAdapter.py